Printing tissue: Human skin models

 Why 3D bioprint tissue skin models?

 Enhancing work in the area of 3D bioprinting skin tissue models opens up a lot of areas of improvements, for research as well as product testing.
 Some of these include:

-- Printing more complex and relevant tissue models.
+- Learning how to print more complex and biomimetically relevant tissue models

 All in all, developing validated human skin tissue models extends possibilities for data that is more accurate, reliable and observable in a lab.